 Bilateral recipients

+Bilateral recipients may have two different implant models.
 Use the MRI safety information of the patient's implant model with the most restrictive MRI exposure requirements.
+Refer to the Cochlear Nucleus Implants MRI Guidelines document for each implant model.